IBD Alliance

 The IBD Alliance at the Karolinska Institutet/Hospital is a network of physicians and researchers (physicians/non-physicians) interested in IBD.
 The aim is to promote the interaction between clinical care and research in IBD.

-Inflammatory bowel disease (IBD) affects more than 60 000 individuals alone in Sweden.
+Inflammatory bowel disease (IBD) affects about 1% of the Swedish population.
 It is generally divided into ulcerative colitis (UC), Crohn’s disease (CD), and unspecified IBD (IBD-U).
 IBD has undergone major changes over time.
 While the mortality in the 1950s was 30-40%, new treatment has meant that death is now rare in IBD.
 Initial treatment was restricted to bowel surgery (especially colectomy), until steroids were introduced and later 5-ASA and thiopurines.
 Today, IBD is one of the most exciting areas for new treatments.
 TNF-blockers and other biologics have shown great effect.
 Also the interplay between microbiota and dietary intake yields promises (the NOD2 mutation plays an important role in Crohn’s disease and recognises bacterial peptides).
 In children enteral nutrition often has a substantial effect on disease activity, and fecal transplantation is a potential treatment.

 The increased survival in IBD means that physicians more and more will have to focus on long-term complications such as colorectal cancer, lymphoma and opportunistic infections.
 Patients are followed by regular visits to physicians, dieticians, dedicated IBD nurses etc, and IBD-specific diagnostics include fecal calprotectin and endoscopy and increasingly ultrasound and magnetic resonance.